 Unlike other "undo" commands like Git checkout and Git reset, which move the branch and HEAD ref pointers to a specific commit, Git revert inverses the changes in a particular commit, creating a new "revert commit."
 Then, it updates the ref pointers to point at this new revert commit and makes it the branch tip.

-Bear in mind, Git revert doesn’t undo a commit in a project history; it reverses the changes done in the offending commit and appends a new commit with the opposite effect.
+Remember that Git revert doesn’t undo a commit in a project history; it reverses the changes made in the offending commit and appends a new commit with the opposite effect.

 Resetting vs. Reverting